all-of-us/workbench/api/src/main/webapp/static/README.md

 ## Debugging Script Issues

 - Run `./project.rb list-runtimes --project all-of-us-workbench-test` to find your runtime name
-- Run `./project.rb describe <runtime-name>` to print debug information about the runtime.
+- Run `./project.rb describe-runtime --id <runtime-name>` to print debug information about the runtime.
 This will include command lines for listing out associated log files
 - Dig through the directories until you find the initialization script output log, as of 4/3/19 the file was named `dataproc-initialization-script-0_output`